 The Early Years Curriculum for Nursery and Reception follows the principles and objectives set out in Development Matters and Early Years Outcomes.
-The pdf version of Development Matters has been attached to the website.
-Please see the Mayflower Early Years policy on the school website which goes through the structure of the day and the curriculum more thoroughly.
-Further information is available at www.foundationyears.org.uk.
+Please see the Mayflower Early Years policy which goes through the structure of the day and the curriculum more thoroughly.
+Further information is available on the Foundation Years website.
 There is also the Parents’ Guide to the EYFS document which goes through the Early Years in detail.

 Your child will develop through four principles:

 The Seven Areas: The Prime Areas which lay the foundations for all other learning:

 Then there are the Specific Areas:

 Mathematics – Numbers & Shape, Space & Measures

 Understanding the World – People & Communities The World, Technology

 Expressive Arts & Design – Using Media & Materials, Being Imaginative

 In the Early Years, children learn through play.
 The children in the Early Years learn inside and out, using sand, water, the mud kitchen and natural materials.
 Whilst outside, Reception and Nursery will be able to learn together.
 Inside the classrooms, children will be able to paint, draw, build and construct, make up stories in the role play area, count and discover shape and use play dough, clay, sand and water.
 For more details, please see the Early Years policy.